 At the end of each reporting period, the company reviews the carrying amounts of its tangible and intangible assets to determine whether there is any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss and the impairment loss is recognised in profit or loss.
-Where it is not possible to estimate the recoverable amount of an individual asset, the company estimates the recoverable amount of the cash generating unit to which the asset belongs.
+Where it is not possible to estimate the recoverable amount of an individual asset, the company estimates the recoverable amount of the asset belongs.